-Another thing to love about the Sette 30 AP is how ridiculously easy it is to clean and maintain.
+Another thing to love about the Baratza Sette 30 AP is how ridiculously easy it is to clean and maintain.
 Because of their unique burr arrangement, you can literally pull out the inner burr without any additional tools in a matter of seconds.
 This is a fantastic feature as all grinder owners do (or should!) know that regular cleaning of your grinder can be a right pain.
-But with the Sette 30 it really is as simple as it gets.
+But with the Baratza Sette 30, it really is as simple as it gets.

-It is also worth noting that, as Baratza intended, this is a very affordable entry level espresso grinder.
-It is not without flaws but at its core it has a good motor, an excellent burr set, and an automatic doser for a price that is affordable even for the relatively uninvested coffee lover.
-Unlike many entry level grinders it is actually intended for espresso but doesn’t destroy the budget.
+It is also worth noting that, as Baratza intended, this is a very affordable entry-level espresso grinder.
+It is not without flaws, but at its core, it has a good motor, an excellent burr set, and an automatic doser for a price that is affordable even for the relatively uninvested coffee lover.
+Unlike many entry-level grinders, it is actually intended for espresso but doesn’t destroy the budget.

 Who is the Baratza Sette 30 Grinder for?

-We hope you have found this article informative and helpful and as always if you have any questions feel free to post them below.
+We hope you have found this article informative and helpful, and as always, if you have any questions feel free to post them below.